robcarver17/pysystemtrade/docs/production.md

 - if one or more orders exists for the current instrument and strategy:
    - Sum up the unfilled part of the existing orders, then calculate what additional order would be needed to hit the optimal position
    - For example, if the optimal position is +10, and the current position is +8, the original order would be +2.
-However there is an existing order of +4, of which +3 has been filled, leaving +1 unfilled.
-Thus we adjust the original order to +1.
+However, there is an existing order of +4, of which +3 has been filled, leaving +1 unfilled.
+Thus, we adjust the original order to +1.
    - If the adjusted order is zero, which would be the case if the unfilled orders already came to the optimal position.
 - if an order doesn't exist for the current instrument and strategy, then place the order (unless it is a zero order, which is what you'd get if the current required position was within the optimal buffer range)

-Note that the above means it is vital that the recorded position and existing order fill data are updated and accessed at the same time (or at least that no fills are likely to occur while we're calculating them), and are as up to date as possible.
+Note that the above means it is vital that the recorded position and existing order fill data are updated and accessed at the same time (or at least that no fills are likely to occur while we're calculating them), and are as up-to-date as possible.

 Note also that it's quite possible that the sign of an adjusting order could change, depending on what unfilled orders are on the stack.
 We'd then quite possibly buy, and then sell, the same market which would be stupid and may even be illegal.
 To avoid this we need some kind of order netting (see below), which would also make trading across strategies more efficient.